-They're back: Spiced pumpkin lattes, autumn gardening, and the hint of the holidays.
+They're back: Spiced pumpkin lattes, hot cocoa and the holidays.
 But don't fall for the summer mosquito trick!

-Contrary to popular belief, mosquitoes in San Gabriel Valley do not disappear during the fall.
+Contrary to popular belief, mosquitoes in San Gabriel Valley do not disappear during the fall and winter.
 In fact, as long as it's warm, mosquitoes will continue to thrive in your neighborhood.
 They are known to bug people in many ways:

 - Biting when people are in their garage, their yard or anywhere outside